rehierl/node-tree-outliner/3-2-0-design-3.md

 descendant (i.e. not some randomly selected one).

 **CLARIFICATION**
-The last node of any non-empty section will always be a leaf (either by strict, or by loose association).
+The last node of a non-empty section will always be a leaf (either by strict, or by loose association).
+Put differently, the last node of a section will never be a parent node.

 That is, because the last descendant entered will always be a leaf.
-After all, it would not be the last descendant, if it were a parent.
+After all, a section's last node would not be the section's last node, if it were a parent.

-Put differently, the last node of a section will never be a parent node.

 No such clarification can be derived for the first node of a section.
 That is, because the first node of a section is specified by a sectioning node's